 Note that there is no heading 6.

+Every .docx file should open with “Heading 1” as the title of this part of the book.
+There shouldn’t be more than one Heading 1 per file.

 Please pay attention to always include at least two sections on the same hierarchy level of headings:

 Heading 1